Best Nightclubs in London 2026: The Bottle-Service and VIP-Table Guide

 Selene

-Selene sits on Oxford Circus with a striking design of tiered tables banked around the DJ booth, so nearly every seat looks onto the action.
-The programming style is house and commercial for a fashionable, high-energy crowd, and the tiered layout makes table position genuinely matter.
+Selene sits on Oxford Circus with a striking design of tiered tables banked around the DJ booth, so nearly every seat looks onto the action. the calendar style is house and commercial for a fashionable, high-energy crowd, and the tiered layout makes table position genuinely matter.
 Bottle service is the model here - a booth and bottle minimum put you in the amphitheatre around the music.
 Book Selene for a design-led room where the sightlines to the DJ are the whole appeal.

 The London Reign